BEGIN:VCALENDAR

 Control Design</a>\nby Alessandro Macchelli (U Bologna) as part of Port-H

-amiltonian Seminar\n\n\nAbstract\nIn this talk\, we present a general appr
+amiltonian Seminar (pH Seminar)\n\n\nAbstract\nIn this talk\, we present a

-h models in a model predictive control scheme.\n
+he use of such models in a model predictive control scheme.\n

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/17/